l3n0-V/team_21/FRONTEND_REPORT.md

 ---

-**This report was last updated on November 13, 2025 at the completion of Phase 2 with all challenge submission flows complete.**
+**This report was last updated on November 17, 2025 with major UI/UX improvements including Splash Screen, Login redesign, Challenge Carousel, and animated Feature Cards with haptic feedback.**